garden-io/garden/docs/reference/module-types/kubernetes.md

 [serviceResource](#serviceresource) > containerModule

 The Garden module that contains the sources for the container.
-This needs to be specified under `serviceResource` in order to enable hot-reloading and dev mode, but is not necessary for tasks and tests.
+This needs to be specified under `serviceResource` in order to enable dev mode, but is not necessary for tasks and tests.
+Must be a `container` module.

-Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the container module (not required for dev mode).

 _Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`._